Financial Help for Teachers: Top Resources for Classroom Needs

 School supplies for fourth-grade teachers

-Sarah and her fellow teachers at CES are raising funds to purchase school supplies for their fourth-grade students for the school year.
+Sarah and her fellow fourth-grade teachers at CES are raising funds to purchase classroom supplies for their students for the school year.
 Supplies include things such as binders, pencils, notebooks, and art materials.
-The teachers started the GoFundMe to ensure all students have consistent, high-quality items while easing the burden on families.
+The teachers started a GoFundMe fundraising page to ensure all students have consistent, high-quality items while easing the burden on families.
 Being able to make a bulk purchase also allows for cost savings and uniformity in materials, enhancing the learning experience for every child.
 The community has come together and has raised over $2,600 to go towards supplies for the fourth graders at CES.

 Get financial help for your classroom today